dfhoughton/k-means-multi-threaded/README.md

 ## Parallelism

-Because the clustering algorithm consists of many calculations, which are all independent of each other within a given clustering step, it is very easy to parallelize.
+Because the clustering algorithm consists of many calculations which are all independent of each other within a given clustering step, it is very easy to parallelize.
 If you have `n` worker threads, you divide your list of points up into `n` segments of (near) equal length, give every worker the list of centroids and its segment, and let each one cluster the points in its segment.
 You need very little communication among threads, just the input and the output.
 To calculate a